 How we found out about the Chamonix Cable Car

 Our story starts with a hitchhiker.
 Two, actually.

 We set off on our journey to explore the Italian Lakes and within 5 minutes we passed a young couple on the roadside asking to hitch a lift.
 We had loads of space in our motorhome, so we decided to stop- to their endless gratitude.
 They didn't speak much English, but between us all we worked out where they wanted to go- turns out we were driving straight past their hometown.
 Quelle Chance!

 They settled into the back of the motorhome with Jade and the three of them chatted happily- as teenagers do, even when they don't speak a common language.
-These kids had been up to Paris for three days (which made me very jealous- I've always wanted to visit there!) and were now on their way home for Grandmother's birthday.
+These kids had been exploring France.
+They'd been up to Paris for three days, done a multi-day trek around Mont Blanc and were now on their way home for Grandmother's birthday.
 We were happy to be making their lives a little easier.
 Mr WB insisted on driving them almost to their front door- not sure I'm going to let him pick up a hitchhiker again- we could end up millions of miles out of our way!! 😉

 However, this random encounter totally changed the planned start of our holiday.
 The young girl's best friend worked at a cafe at the top of Mont Blanc.
 “A Cafe up the mountain Mont Blanc??” we asked, convinced we had misunderstood.